The Netherlands

 Toepad Jewish cemetery

-As the end of the nineteenth-century, tensions emerged between conservative and liberal factions of the community.
+As the end of the nineteenth century approached, tensions emerged between conservative and liberal factions of the community.
 Jewish newspapers arose reflecting such splits.
 Following its founding in 1908, the Nederlandse Zionistenbond (Union of Dutch Zionists) exercised a strong influence on a portion of the Rotterdam community.

 During the first decades of the twentieth century, the growth of Jewish Rotterdam peaked.
 A number of small synagogues continued to be built, including the Lev Jam synagogue, located on Joost van Geelstraat and inaugurated in 1928.
-The arrival of large numbers of German Jewish refugees in Rotterdam during 1930’s caused the ranks of the community to swell anew.
-A portion of the newly-arrived refugees was placed by the Dutch government in a camp located at Hoek of Holland (West of Rotterdam).
+The arrival of large numbers of German Jewish refugees in Rotterdam during the 1930s caused the ranks of the community to swell anew.
+A portion of the newly-arrived refugees was placed by the Dutch government in a camp located at Hoek of Holland (west of Rotterdam).

 Loods 24 memorial © Wikimedia Commons (Cathrotterdam)